 - Sign on to the Small Business Borrowers' Bill of Rights: The Responsible Business Lending Coalition, a network of for-profit and non-profit lenders, brokers and small business advocates has created a six-point bill of rights for small business borrowers.
-The City and County of San Francisco could become a signatory, joining organizations like Accion, Pacific Community Ventures, and the National League of Cities. - Better publicize existing small business lending programs and CDFIs: San Francisco is home to a robust ecosystem of small business support programs and lenders, such as CDFIs.
-The City can work to better publicize existing lending programs and CDFIs and potentially explore the creation of a small business lending/CDFI matching program to allow small businesses to determine which CDFI may best fit their needs. - Research opportunities to improve access to credit for cannabis equity businesses: Because of federal law restrictions, banks and CDFIs will not serve cannabis businesses, which can then only access debt via family and friends and private placement like venture capital funding.
-Cannabis equity entrepreneurs rarely have access to capital from these sources.
-To help make the equity program a success, the City can work to expand access to credit for equity cannabis businesses.
+The City could also become a signatory, joining organizations like Accion, Pacific Community Ventures, and the National League of Cities. - Better publicize existing small business lending programs and CDFIs: San Francisco is home to a robust ecosystem of small business support programs and lenders, such as CDFIs.
+The City can work to better publicize existing lending programs and CDFIs and potentially explore the creation of a small business lending/CDFI matching program to allow small businesses to determine which CDFI may best fit their needs.